klmp200/gollico/README.md

 A Go client for the APIs provided by the French National Library on top of the Gallica Digital Library, as documented at http://api.bnf.fr/documents-numeriques

-Not sure I'll implement all of the APIs, just playing around with them atm.
+_Just playing around with them atm, do not use._

 ## Implemented

 - **Table of Contents**.
 Given an _ark_ identifier for a document in the digital library, retrieves its Table of Content and returns it as json.
 Unit tested for TEI tables of contents, not for HTML table of contents - should more or less work.
+- **IIIF** (International Image Interoperability Framework): standardized API to retrieve and manipulate images from the digital library

 ## Not implemented